-A third hypothesis is that the regulatory agencies lost their best people to the industry they were trying to regulate, losing experience and expertise in the process, and putting them at the mercy of better-funded businesses fortified by cutting edge legal expertise on the inner workings of the regulators.
+A third hypothesis is that the regulatory agencies lost their best people to the industries they were trying to regulate, losing experience and expertise in the process, and putting them at the mercy of better-funded businesses fortified by cutting edge legal expertise on the regulator’s inner workings.
 This would be a process similar to what has been documented for the prosecution of white-collar financial crime by the Justice Department, which underwent a constant process of institutional weakening and of potential conflicts of interest that tamed much of its enforcement and prosecutorial capacity.
 As regulators lost experience and expertise, they relied more heavily on outside expertise, and became vulnerable to epistemological capture by interests groups who funded and promoted economic theories that opposed antitrust, while ideas in economics more favorable to antitrust enforcement languished in obscurity.
 While it is hard to document such a complex process of epistemological capture, we have shown how senior FTC and DOJ personnel now make less than a first-year lawyer at the top law firms that they routinely face, and are significantly less likely to be able to afford a house in Washington D.C. than in the past.
 It is hard not to imagine that this process impacted agency expertise and enforcement capacity.

 The political economy story for the judiciary is more complex.
 While judges were likely influenced by intellectual developments in Chicago and other academic centers, a simple technocratic story of academic influence cannot account for the much weaker influence of the post-Chicago backlash among economists and many law professors.
 While post-Chicago ideas that mostly urged stronger antitrust enforcement would play a role in some cases, they have not had the impact that one would expect if the judiciary was merely responding to the best academic work—some form of post-Chicago School would have had to strongly permeate, and it did not.

 A more credible account is a combination of the technocratic triumph of the Chicago School, combined with both epistemological capture and the Chomsky effect.
-It starts with the growing tendency of Republican presidents (starting with Nixon) and conservative-leaning Democrats (like Bill Clinton) to nominate judges (and especially Supreme Court justices) sympathetic to business.
+It starts with the growing tendency of Republican presidents (starting with Nixon) and conservative-leaning Democrats (like Clinton) to nominate judges (and especially Supreme Court justices) sympathetic to business.
 As of 2011, five sitting justices (Alito, Roberts, Thomas, Kennedy, and Scalia) were in the top ten of the most pro-business justices since 1946.